-The accelerated sessions are offered in three 5-week (undergraduate) or two 8-week (graduate) "mini-terms" which comprise a semester.
+The accelerated sessions are offered in 5-week, 7-week and 8-week subterms which comprise a semester.
 Because of this, the determination of half-time status is different than traditional degree programs that operate on a fall/spring semester schedule.
 Undergraduate enrollment levels are determined by combining the credits taken in three separate 5-week sessions.
 Graduate enrollment levels will be determined by combining the credits taken in the two 8-week sessions.
 The following are the credit minimum requirements for half-time and full-time enrollment by degree: